Cybersecurity Services in Georgetown for Local Businesses

 Why This Matters for Georgetown Businesses

-IBM’s 2024 Cost of a Data Breach Report found the average breach in Canada costs $6.32 million CAD.
-The third-highest globally.
+IBM’s 2024 Cost of a Data Breach Report puts the average breach in Canada at $6.32 million CAD, the sixth-highest national average worldwide.

 Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials.
 A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access control enforcement.